kshaffer/musicianship-curriculum/musi198-syllabus.md

 * Demonstrate mastery of *Chicago Manual of Style* for writing on music and citing sources.
 * Write constructive critical responses to classmates' writings on music.
 * Respond to or revise an analytical writing based on comments received from readers.
+* Demonstrate working knowledge of copyright and intellectual property law.
+* Demonstrate awareness of open/closed access issues, and license all blog posts with an appropriate license in light of that knowledge.

 ### Software and technology ###